mongodb/motor/doc/examples/authentication.rst

 Asynchronous Authentication
 ---------------------------
-Use the non-blocking `~MotorDatabase.authenticate` method to log in after starting the IOLoop::
+Use the non-blocking :meth:`~MotorDatabase.authenticate` method to log in after starting the IOLoop::

     client = motor.motor_tornado.MotorClient('localhost', 27017)